First Meeting: Things to Cover

 - Instruct them to fill out the "Advising Questionnaire" form online before their appointment with you.

 - Encourage students to take any and all placement tests for subjects in which they might have proficiency.
 Better to do so and score abominably than not and find oneself wasting time and money in a class a student didn't need to take.
 Placement tests are offered online and on campus before and during orientation.
-Please note that the chemistry, music, and Chinese speaking exams are ONLY offered on Tuesday 9/4.
-The full placement exam schedule can be found online at: http://www.dartmouth.edu/~orientation/placement/placementschedule.html.
+Please note that the chemistry and music, exams are ONLY offered on Tuesday 9/10.
+Arabic, Chinese, Hebrew and Japanese speaking exams are ONLY offered on Thursday, 9/12.
+The full placement exam schedule can be found on the Orientation website: http://www.dartmouth.edu/~orientation/.

 Things to Cover